saransapmaz/cv-slam-object-determination/Raspberry Pi/necessary ros packages/README.md

     export ROS_MASTER_URI=http://IP of Raspberry Pi:11311
     export ROS_IP=IP of Raspberry Pi

- Save and exit pressing CTRL+X. All devices connected to same Wi-Fi now can communicate through ROS Master by publishing or subscribing.
+ Save and exit pressing CTRL+X. In onder to make the script work, write this line in terminal and press ENTER.

+    source .bashrc

+ Check if ROS is working typing in terminal "roscore".

+ The ".launch" file can be executed if ROS is working.
+Before the exucation, some lines may be updated regarding to your system.
+Open ".launch" file, and make necessary changes.